sumedhx/LinkedIn-Content-Extractor/README.md

 # LinkedIn-Content-Extractor

-## Tech Used -> LinkedIn, Telegram Bot, Beautiful Soup, FastAPI, Server(Ngrok, AWS),Notion
+## Tech Used ->
+- LinkedIn,
+- Telegram Bot,
+- Beautiful Soup,
+- FastAPI,
+- Server(Ngrok, AWS),
+- Notion

 ## Work Flow
 - User can copy LinkedIn post url and share it to the telegram bot.